 Julie Dean gained her BMus degree in 1998 at Goldsmith College, London.
-In 2006, after a successful management career in retail and the licensed trade, she returned to music attending Trinity College of Music.
+In 2006, after a successful management career in retail and the licensed trade, she returned to music attending Trinity Conservatoire of Music.
 She spent four years as a postgraduate studying the recorder with Rebecca Miles and Philip Thorby as well as Viola da Gamba with Alison Crum.
-Julie has also had recorder tuition, courses and masterclasses with Piers Adams, Pamela Thorby, Tom Beets, Matthias Maute and Bart Spanhove.
+Julie has had recorder tuition, courses and masterclasses with Piers Adams, Pamela Thorby, Matthias Maute and Bart Spanhove.
 Julie is also interested in playing middle eastern percussion instruments.
 For a personal project she is researching the effects of hearing loss in musicians.

-As a recorder player her performances have included 5 years at the Greenwich International Early Music Festival, St Martin-in-the-Fields, Handel House, Southbank Centre, The Exmoor Singers of London and historical dance group The Renaissance Footnotes.
+As a recorder player her performances have included the Greenwich International Early Music Festival, St Martin-in-the-Fields, Handel House Museum, Southbank Centre, The Exmoor Singers of London and historical dance group The Renaissance Footnotes.
 She was a winner of the Trinity College of Music Early Music Competition in 2011 with Ensemble Tramontana, performing with the group at the Greenwich International Early Music Festival 2011.
 She performs regularly with the comedy and jazz influenced BRLO 'British Recorder Light Orchestra', Belsize Baroque Orchestra as well as many solo and ensemble performances.

 She is one of the few UK teachers of the Suzuki method for the recorder for early years children and is Suzuki Recorder teacher in St Saviours CE school, Herne Hill, London.
 She has also been a guest Suzuki teacher at a music school in Germany.
 She published 4 well researched volumes of 'Rounds for Recorders' aimed at adult recorder players and has also published a mini guidebook 'Looking after your wooden recorder'.
 Her Teaching Website is www.RecorderGroupsLondon.co.uk.